MilhouseVH/texturecache.py/README.md

 If you experience a certificate error, try adding "--no-check-certificate" to the wget command line.

-If you are using OpenELEC which has a pretty basic wget that doesn't support https downloads, instead use `curl`:
+If you are using OpenELEC which has a pretty basic wget that doesn't support HTTPS downloads, instead use `curl`:

 ####Code:
 ```